On generating series of finitely presented operads: Nonsymmetric operads

 This equality implies equations~(\ref{eq::nonsym_system_eq}) for the generating functions $y_i(z) = G_{span(\widetilde{\M_{b_i}})}(z)$. \end{proof}

-Notice that if a stump $b_j$ do not have leaves of level $(d-1)$ then the corresponding set $\widetilde{\M_{b_j}}$ consists of one element $b_j$.
+Notice that if the stump $b_j$ does not have leaves of level $(d-1)$ then the corresponding set $\widetilde{\M_{b_j}}$ consists of one element $b_j$.
 For example, $\M_{1}$ always consists of one element representing the identity operation and $G_{\M_{1}} = z$.
 In fact, the substitution $y_0=G_{\M_{1}} = z$ is already made in the system~(\ref{eq::nonsym_system_eq}).
-Therefore, one can reduce the number of algebraic equations in the system~(\ref{eq::nonsym_system_eq}) to the number of the stumps of level $(d-1)$ which contain at least one leave of level $(d-1)$.
+Therefore, one can reduce the number of algebraic equations in the system~(\ref{eq::nonsym_system_eq}) to the number of the stumps of level $(d-1)$ which contain at least one leaf of level $(d-1)$.
 In particular, if the operad $\P$ is a PBW operad then the number of recursive equations is one greater than the number of generators.

 \begin{example} Let $\ass$ be the operad of associative algebras considered as a non-symmetric operad.
 Namely, $\ass$ is generated by one binary operation $\mu(,)$ subject to one quadratic relation $\mu(\mu(a,b),c) = \mu(a,\mu(b,c))$.
 It is well known that this relation forms a Gr\"obner basis according to the standard lexicographical ordering of monomials~\cite{dk,hof}.
-The set $\Stump$ of stumps of level less or equal to $1$ consists of the identity operator $1$ and the unary operation $\mu$.
+The set $\Stump$ of stumps of level less than or equal to $1$ consists of the identity operator $1$ and the binary operation $\mu$.
 So, there are two sets of the type $\widetilde{\M}$, that is, $\widetilde{\M_{1}} = \{ 1\}$ and $\widetilde{\M_{\mu}}$.
 Thus, we get the following system of equations:

 \end{example}